northvolt/ml-labeling/README.md

 # Region of interest

 The images show material on a roller.
 The outmost parts (left and right) are the roller.
-We are only interested in the material and the bare foil, see image:
+We are only interested in the material and the bare foil.
+Where in the image the region of interest is will vary slightly:
 ![Region of interest](./vision-anomaly-detection/examples/roi-unpressed.jpg)

 Any defect or anomalies outside of this region are irrelevant and should not be labeled.